feelpp/config/README.md

    ```
    Feel++ profiles and new modules should appear at the bottom of the
    printed list.
-   If it is not the case go back [installation section](develop#installation) step 1. .
+   If it is not the case go back to [installation section](develop#installation) step 1. .

 2. To load/unload a module just type
   ```